 In addition to the general static rules of TTCN-3 given in clause 5 and shown in table 16, the following restrictions apply:

-The return statement shall not be used in testcase definitions.
+The return statement shall not be present in testcase definitions.

 20.4 The Interleave statement

 The interleave statement allows to specify the interleaved occurrence and handling of receiving events including done, killed, timeout, receive, trigger, getcall, getreply, catch and check.